 It’s an oft-repeated reason for barring legalized gambling, and a predictable boogeyman to justify the lack of moving forward.
 Put a different way, it’s a cynical – yet, reliable – attempt to cloak a position as one buoyed on public safety, when in fact it’s based purely on moral grounds.

-The folks who are steadfastly against GA sports gambling legalization simply don’t approve of it, period.
+The folks who are steadfastly against GA sports betting legalization simply don’t approve of it, period.
 However, one doesn’t have to look far to see where their argument falls apart.

 Underground gambling rings and crime go hand-in-hand